My Mixed Berry Galette is a rustic and easy dessert recipe made with fresh, juicy strawberries and blueberries. Grab a fork and let’s dive in!

 - Spoon the berry mixture into the middle of your pie crust.
 Spread it evenly, leaving 1-2 inches around the edges.

-- Fold the pie crust in, a little at a time until the entire pie is complete.
+- Fold the pie crust in, a little at a time until the entire pie is completely enclosed.
 The center will be exposed.

-- Bake at 400° for 20-25 minutes until the crust is a light golden brown and the berries are bubbly.
+- Bake at 400°F for 20-25 minutes until the crust is a light golden brown and the berries are bubbly.
 Remove from the oven and allow to cool before serving.

 Notes